terrytilley/CV/README.md

 **LineTen** (March 2021 to August 2022)
 _Senior Front End Developer_

+Building a UI component library using TypeScript and Vue.js for varies dashboards to manage drivers and deliveries.

 - Built dashboards with Nuxt.js
 - Built typescript component library